 When it comes to moving house there's just so much to think about — from handing your notice in to your landlord to changing your address with your utility providers.
 And that’s not to mention all the packing that needs to be done!

-By the end of this article, not only will you be blown away by our removal wisdom - but you’ll feel a lot less stressed about the big move too.
+Once you've read our step-by-step guide to moving house, not only will you be blown away by our removal wisdom — but you’ll feel a lot less stressed about the big move, too.

 Confirm your move in date

 Before you can do anything here, you'll need to confirm your official move-in date with the official people i.e. the conveyancers and the house sellers if you’re buying or the landlord if you’re renting.

 Once you’ve got your move in date then you can decide how you want to go about this.
 For example, if you have a lot of stuff to move you might want to spread it across a couple of days.
 Or, if you need to redecorate and clean your new place, it might even be worth holding some stuff back and putting some of your items in storage whilst you do this.

 If you're renting, you'll also need to let your current landlord you’ll be moving out.
 Make sure you check the notice period too.
 The last thing you want is to sign a lease that starts in two months time only to find your notice period is sixth months.

 Hopefully your end date and start date coincide perfectly and there’s no overlap.
 However, if you’re planning a gradual move in to your new home then you might actually want a small overlap.
 The choice is all yours but just make sure you plan accordingly.

 Next, you need to ring your utility providers to let them know you’re moving house.
 We know, this one can be a bit of a faff — but it has to be done all the same.
 It’s particularly important you call your water, gas and electric suppliers, especially if you want to keep using them in your new home, as they will need to come and set this up for you.